aklingebiel/PortfolioProjects/README.md

 Day 2: Assigned league-wide rankings for a selected season using window functions, ordering by wins and points while noting that NFL tiebreakers were not applied.

-Day 3: Calculated averages for divisions and conferences through different eras.
+Day 3: Produce division- and conference-level era summaries by aggregating total wins, losses, and points to evaluate group performance trends.

 Day 4: